AlexanderBabel/AlexanderBabel/README.md

 ### Hi there 👋

-I'm Alex and I am doing some stuff with computers, like everybody else who is active on this platform.
-Currently, I study Computer Science in Magdeburg (🇩🇪 Germany).
+I'm Alex, and I am doing some stuff with computers, like everybody else who is active on this platform.
+Currently, I am a Masters student for Computer Science in Magdeburg (🇩🇪 Germany).

-Currently, I work as a DevOps Engineer at [@UniNow](https://github.com/UniNow).
+Besides that, I work as a Platform Engineer at [@UniNow](https://github.com/UniNow).
+My day-to-day business includes doing fancy deployments in Kubernetes with ArgoCD and other tools.
+But sometimes I am also coding new features for the backend or frontend software running at the company.

 I also offer a site that provides some (at least for me) useful tools.
-You can find it [here](https://tools.alexbabel.com).
+You can find it at [tools.alexbabel.com](https://tools.alexbabel.com).

 #### Stats

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=AlexanderBabel&show_icons=true&theme=tokyonight&count_private=true)

+#### 📦 Platform Engineering/Deployment technologies I use:
+* Docker
+* Kubernetes (GitOps approach with ArgoCD)
+* Helm
+* Semantic Release
+* Renovate
+* OVH Hosted Services
+* Self managed k3s (TrueNAS SCALE, k3s ansible role with kilo)
+* S3 (AWS, OVH, Scaleway, MinIO, CF R2)

 #### 🔭 Languages & Frameworks I use (not sorted by priority, just how they came to my mind):
 * JavaScript